facundoolano/feedi/README.md

 ### Mastodon account setup

-Mastodon integration supports feeds for the huser home and for the notification inbox.
-Before adding those feeds, feedi needs to be authorized to access the mastodon account by going to `Manage feeds > Mastodon login` or navigating to `/auth/mastodon`.
-After filling the mastodon instance name and grating access, feedi will redirect to feed add form, where either mastodon or mastodon notifications feed (or both) can be added.
+The Mastodon integration allows ingesting both the user home feed and the notification inbox as feeds. feedi first needs to be authorized to access the Mastodon account by navigating to `Manage feeds > Mastodon login` or to the url `/auth/mastodon`.
+After filling the instance name and grating access, feedi will redirect to the add feed form, where either mastodon or mastodon notifications feeds (or both) can be added.

 ### Github notification feed
 You can ingest the notifications from GitHub into feedi.
 To do so, navigate to your home feed at https://github.com/, open the page HTML source and search for an atom feed link.
 It should look something like: